iWriteGigs

 C Constricted pupils

-D Decreased blood pressure
+D Decreased peristalsis